 15 August – 3 September 2018

-The STEMM-CCS cruise programme continues later this summer, when Principal Scientist Eric Achterberg (GEOMAR) will lead the team aboard the German research vessel RV Poseidon to extend the project’s baseline studies at the Goldeneye experimental site in the North Sea.
+The STEMM-CCS cruise programme is once again full steam ahead, with Principal Scientist Eric Achterberg (GEOMAR) leading the team aboard the German research vessel RV Poseidon to extend the project’s baseline studies at the Goldeneye experimental site in the North Sea.

 Objectives of cruise POS527 are: